-To date, we have funded our working capital solutions primarily (i) by selling receivables owed to us by card issuers to certain banks, (ii) with capital raised by securitizing the receivables owed to us by card issuers through two significant FIDCs, (iii) through our general third-party borrowings and (iv) with our own capital.
+To date, we have funded our working capital solutions primarily (i) by selling receivables owed to us by card issuers to certain banks, (ii) with capital raised by securitizing the receivables owed to us by card issuers through two significant FIDCs, namely FIDC AR1 and FIDC AR2, (iii) through our general third-party borrowings and (iv) with our own capital.
 In 2017, we set up two Brazilian special purpose investment funds, FIDC AR1 and FIDC AR2, to purchase and hold receivables, through which we have raised capital to finance our working capital solutions.
 These FIDCs are controlled by us, and raised capital by issuing senior quotas in the FIDCs to outside investors, who receive a return on these investments.
-For further information regarding FIDCs, see note 19 to our audited consolidated financial statements and "-Liquidity and Capital Resources-Note on the impact of FIDC launch in our cash flows."
+For further information regarding these FIDCs, see note 19 to our audited consolidated financial statements and "Item 5.
+Operating and Financial Review and Prospects-B. Liquidity and capital resources-Note on the impact of different funding sources in our operating and financing cash flows."

-All of our bank borrowings and FIDC senior quota holder obligations as of December 31, 2017 and 2016 were denominated in Brazilian reais.
+All of our bank borrowings and senior quota holder obligations in FIDC AR1 and FIDC AR2 as of December 31, 2018, 2017 and 2016 were denominated in Brazilian reais.
 However, the interest rate on certain of these borrowings is indexed to the UMBNDES Rate, which is based on a basket of currencies including the U.S. dollar, the euro and other currencies.
-For further information on our borrowings, see note 19 to the audited consolidated financial statements.
+For further information on our borrowings, see note 18 to our audited consolidated financial statements.